Robert Maynard Jr.: Career

-In the late 1990s, Maynard co-founded, from his home, the ISP Internet America, which within four years grew to over 145,000 subscribers.
+In the late 1990s, Maynard co-founded the Internet service provider Internet America.
 The company went public in 1998.

-After departing Internet America, Maynard founded Dotsafe, a provider of internet filtering for educational sites.
-In 2005, he co-founded LifeLock with Todd Davis, which provides identity theft protection software.
-He resigned in June 2007 following a controversial story published in Phoenix New Times about his past.
-The story involved bankruptcy, an FTC investigation, and identity theft.
+After departing from Internet America, Maynard founded Dotsafe, an internet filtering provider for educational sites.
+In 2005, he co-founded LifeLock with Todd Davis, an identity theft protection software company.
+He resigned in June 2007 following media criticism of his past involving bankruptcy, an FTC investigation, and identity theft.